tanvir131020/SplunkProject/README.md

 sudo dpkg -i splunk-10.2.3-4d61cf8a5c0c-linux-amd64.deb
 ```
 & also changed the ownership of the Splunk installation directory & everything
-inside it by the command
+inside it by the command in root directory
 ```bash
 sudo chown -R tanvir13:tanvir13 /opt/splunk.
 ```